 This course is a survey of the fundamental principles of economics.
 It commences with an analysis of the methodology of economic inquiry.
 The course is divided into two major parts: microeconomics, the theory of how prices are determined under various market structures; and macroeconomics, the theory of national income determination.
-A student that successfully completes this course will have a panoramic understanding of the basic tenets of economics.

-Some of the topics to be studied under microeconomics are market demand and supply, price elasticity of demand, the theory of cost, perfect competition, monopoly, monopolistic competition and oligopoly.
+Some of the topics studied under microeconomics are market demand and supply, price elasticity of demand, the theory of cost, perfect competition, monopoly, monopolistic competition and oligopoly.
 Some topics covered under macroeconomics are gross domestic product, the business cycle, inflation, aggregate demand and supply, the monetary system, and monetary and fiscal policy.
 The course ends with a discussion of international trade and finance.